-In the above two stanzas, the mother says that sweet sleeps at night brings sweet smile in the face of my son, it increases my delight.
+In the above two stanzas, the mother says that sweet periods of sleep at night bring a sweet smile to the face of her son: it increases her delight.
 Almost all the livelong night is enchanting and beguiling.
-She is all protective, and wishes that her child should be completely innocent with the experience of ‘woe,’ meaning he should not face any suffering.
+She is all protective and wishes that her child should be completely innocent with the experience of ‘woe,’ meaning he should not face any suffering.
 However, life is not a bed of roses.
 When a human being comes on this earth, he/she comes with his/her own suffering and happiness.
 The mother even longs that the ‘dovelike moans’ must be calmed.
 However, she forgets that everything is destined by the Almighty god.
 He is the one who writes our glees and sorrows.
-When the mother thinks of these sorrows and sufferings waiting for her child in future, she also thinks of Jesus, who too bore sufferings for you, me and us, and so to say for the all human race.
+When the mother thinks of these sorrows and sufferings waiting for her child in the future, she also thinks of Jesus, who too bore sufferings for you, me and us, and so to say for the all human race.
 So, the child is like Jesus Christ who too was born for sufferings, but he bore all these sufferings for his children.
 Beguile means charm or enchant (someone), sometimes in a deceptive way.
-So, through the meaning of this wold, it is quite clear that the child is a deceptive form of Jesus Christ who was born for the human welfare.
+So, through the meaning of this word, it is quite clear that the child is a deceptive form of Jesus Christ who was born for human welfare.

 Possible connotation: “Heaven and earth to peace beguiles.”
 Heaven and earth enchants and charms the whole world into peace due to the tears of the infant Jesus.

-On the other hand, there is a use of word moans, which typically means displeasure, but in this context, this word appears to indicate peace as the baby moans in its obviously deep sleep.
+On the other hand, there is a use of the word ‘moans, which typically means displeasure, but in this context, this word appears to indicate peace as the baby moans in its obviously deep sleep.

 Sleep, sleep, happy child,

 Sleep, sleep, happy sleep,